caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # [dataset](https://caltechlibrary.github.io/dataset/)

-[dataset](https://caltechlibrary.github.io/dataset/) is about storing and retrieving JSON objects by collection unique IDs.
+[dataset](https://caltechlibrary.github.io/dataset/) is about storing and retrieving JSON objects by IDs unique to a collection.

 + store on local disc or in cloud (e.g. S3, GCS)
 + Move between trees and grids